markuman/go-redis/README.md

 `command` can be a cell array too, like `r = r.pipeline({'INCR', 'A'}); r = r.pipeline({'INCR', 'A'});`.
-But currently for GNU Octave the number of columns have to be the same for the pipeline session!

-    r = pipeline({'SET', 'A', '0'});
-    r = pipeline({'INCR', 'A'}); % with matlab it's fine, with Octave currently not

 But you can pass a cell array of arguments too, to bypass the class functionality and its magic pipe execution.